PerfectlySoft/PerfectDocs/guide/HTTPServer.md

 This document describes the three methods by which you can launch new Perfect HTTP servers.
 These methods differ in their complexity and each caters to a different use case.

 The first method is data driven whereby you provide either a Swift Dictionary or JSON file describing the servers you wish to launch.
 The second method describes the desired servers using Swift language constructs complete with the type checking and compile-time constraints provided by Swift.
-The third method permits you to instantiate an HTTPServer object and procedurally configure each of the required properties before manually starting it.
+The third method permits you to instantiate an HTTPServer object and then procedurally configure each of the required properties before manually starting it.

 HTTP servers are configured and started using the functions available in the `HTTPServer` namespace.
 A Perfect HTTP server consists of at least a name and a listen port, one or more handlers, and zero or more request or response filters.
 In addition, a secure HTTPS server will also have TLS related configuration information such as a certificate or key file path.

-When starting servers you can choose to wait until the servers have terminated (which will generally not happen until the process is terminated) or receive `LaunchContext` objects for each server which permit them to be terminated and waited upon.
+When starting servers you can choose to wait until the servers have terminated (which will generally not happen until the process is terminated) or receive `LaunchContext` objects for each server which permits them to be individually terminated and waited upon.

 ## HTTPServer Configuration Data

 One or more Perfect HTTP servers can be configured and launched using structured configuration data.
 This includes setting elements such as the listen port and bind address but also permits pointing handlers to specific fuctions by name.
+This feature is required if loading server configuration data from a JSON file.
 In order to enable this functionality on Linux, you must build your SPM executable with an additional flag:

 ```
 swift build -Xlinker --export-dynamic
 ```

-This is only required on Linux and only if you are going to be using the configuration data system described in this section.
+This is only required on Linux and only if you are going to be using the configuration data system described in this section with JSON text files.

 Call one of the static `HTTPServer.launch` functions with either a path to a JSON configuration file, a File object pointing to the configuration file or a Swift Dictionary&lt;String:Any&gt;.